SqueezyDough/web-design-1920/README.md

 <details>
 <summary>Meeting 1</summary>

+Talking to Marie felt like a normal conversation, because the interpreters did a great job translating.
+I did get a bit distracted because of all the hand gestures though.

 ### Testing hypotheses
 #### Different voice pitches can't translate to sign language
 It can, interpreters use mimics and face expressions to add emotions / pitch differences.